Beyond universality in random matrix theory: The hard edge of complex Gaussian divisible ensembles

-\et We will estimate the term $\int dP_n(H)[\Delta_n(H)]$ in terms of the kurtosis in the next section. \brem The function $g_n^0$ is universal, in the sense that it does not depend on the detail of the distributions $P_{jk}$ (provided the assumptions (\ref{expdecay}) and (\ref{4centrevariance}) are satisfied). \erem
+\end{theorem} We will estimate the term $\int dP_n(H)[\Delta_n(H)]$ in terms of the kurtosis in the next section. \begin{rem} The function $g_n^0$ is universal, in the sense that it does not depend on the detail of the distributions $P_{jk}$. \end{rem}